 So what does a woman do when she’s devoted decades to Being a Keeper at Home only to discover she’s labored under a delusion, while her husband double-dipped in The World with a double life?

 Well, obviously you just act as though everything is fine and keep on telling other people to live a life just like yours.

 Consult my Mom: A home economics major (because when you’re Southern Baptist, college is where you go to find a husband), with no professional work history, but lots of experience serving in the church(‘s kitchen) while mentoring younger women.
 Her Godly Wife resume was solid, especially with all the books and articles my Dad wrote about Christian Parenting.

 When it came out that her husband was simultaneously serving as a Church Elder and engaging in dozens of extramarital affairs with other guys, my Mom’s message only strengthened.
 Standing by your man means so much more when you’re facing trials foisted upon you by The World.
-Except I don’t think the Bible was talking about actual legal TRIALS for things like solicitation and lewd behavior.
+Except I don’t think the Bible was talking about actual legal TRIALS for things like solicitation and “engaging in lewd behavior in public.”
 But look how devoted she got to be– prayerfully submitting through the repeated betrayals, gospel-drenched lies, and epic gaslighting.